Working Group on Compassionate Use & Preapproval Access Members | NYU Langone Health

 Mary Elizabeth Williams

 Ms. Williams is a journalist and an author.
 In 2011, facing metastatic melanoma, she became one of the first people in the world in a groundbreaking immunotherapy clinical trial.
-She chronicled her experiences in her 2016 science memoir, A Series of Catastrophes & Miracles, and now speaks to and consults for numerous health organizations across the country.
-She is currently enrolled in the narrative medicine program at Columbia University.
-Contact her at embeedub@gmail.com.
+She chronicled her experiences in her Alvarez Award-winning science memoir, A Series of Catastrophes & Miracles, and now speaks to and consults for numerous health organizations across the country.
+She holds certifications from the narrative medicine program at Columbia University and the conflict resolution program at Drew University.
+She is currently a doctoral candidate in medical humanities at Drew, focusing on negotiation in informed consent.
+Contact her at Embeedub@Gmail.com.